 If you usually run your operations on PowerShell, open the ShareGate Desktop application to consent, then continue operations as normal (there is no way to consent to the Azure Desktop application through PowerShell).

 Note: The ShareGate Desktop application in Azure requires the Global Administrator permission level to consent to the app.
 If your account is not a Global Administrator, you can request that the Global Administrator consents for you.
-You cannot consent the app in a GCC environment.
+You cannot consent the app in a GCC or GCC High environment.